 Evaluation: The PD Master Plan establishes the minimum setbacks for development within the subject property.
-The proposed PD creates a buffer through use of larger lot sizes and provision for 10' Type C buffer along affected property boundaries.
+A 50' separation between any proposed lot and any existing residential use.

 (5) Development Standards

 Unless otherwise specifically modified by a PD Master Plan, development in a PD-R District shall comply with the applicable standards Article 6: Development Standards, and Article 7: Subdivision Standards.
 All modifications to a development standard in Article 6 or Article 7 shall be consistent with this section, and shall be included as a part of the PD Master Plan.